 Lyn Taylor is a good contact in the Office of Finance and Administrative Services if you need help identifying what restrictions might affect service-learning fundraising activities.
 She can be reached at 225-578-3386 or batayl@lsu.edu

-Steps to register an On-Campus Fundraiser
+Steps to register an On-Campus Fundraiser:

 STEP ONE The faculty member or students should request to meet with the Assistant Director for Involvement to discuss how to register their class as a Student Campaigns group.
 Call (225) 578-5160 or e-mail involvement@lsu.edu.